United Kingdom in the Junior Eurovision Song Contest: Welsh debut

-UK return
+UK return and subsequent hiatus

 In July 2020, it was reported that the British Broadcasting Corporation (BBC) were considering participation in the upcoming contest in Warsaw.
 The UK did not appear on the official list of participants as released by the EBU on 8 September 2020.
 At a Junior Eurovision press event in May 2021, the EBU stated that they were working to bring the United Kingdom back to the contest, possibly for the 2021 edition.
 However, once again the United Kingdom did not appear on the final list of participants for the 2021 contest which took place in Paris.
 On 17 December 2021, at a press conference between France Télévisions and the executive supervisor of the Junior Eurovision Song Contest Martin Österdahl, Österdahl stated that he was positive about talks between the European Broadcasting Union and the BBC about a potential return of the UK to the contest in the future.
 On 11 January 2022, it was speculated that the BBC were looking to return to the contest in 2023, the year marking the 20th anniversary of the first contest.